instead-hub/instead/doc/stead3-en.md

 ### Menu

-The default behavior of the item of inventory is that the playerneed to make two mouse clicks.
+The default behavior of the item of inventory is that the player needs to make two mouse clicks.
 This is necessary because each any inventory item can be used on another object or scene inventory.
 After the second click happens games the beat games.
 Sometimes this behavior may be undesirable.
 You might